Phishing: Understanding the Threat That Still Tricks Millions

 4. Personalisation

 Targeted phishing attacks often rely on publicly available information to appear legitimate.
 Attackers may reference names, job roles, colleagues, internal projects or recent events to increase credibility and reduce suspicion.
+Much of this information is gathered through social media profiles, public company pages, leaked databases and various OSINT techniques.

 The Main Types of Phishing Attacks